Godfrey Hewitt Mobility Award

 Call for Applications

 The award is open to PhD students or postdoctoral scientists who are, at the closing date for applications, both within 6 years of the start date of their PhD and ESEB members.
+In addition, applicants will be considered who are more than 6 years from the start of their PhD if they have had career breaks, worked part-time, or for other reasons have not worked continuously.
 The maximum single award will be 2000 Euros.
 It must be used to support fieldwork or a period of research at a lab that you have not previously visited.
 There is no restriction on the country of residence or nationality of the applicant.
 A report will be required after one year, by which time the funds must have been used.

 Your application should be sent as a single PDF file to Ute Friedrich at the ESEB office, email@example.com.
 It should include your name, current status and institution, your PhD start date, your ESEB membership number, a description of the work to be carried out (maximum 500 words), an outline budget with brief justification (maximum 100 words) and a signed statement from your PhD supervisor or postdoctoral adviser (maximum 100 words) explaining why the work cannot be funded from your home institution or your proposed host institution.